-For 2020/21, US WoodWorks reported 406 projects converted to wood, resulting in an incremental \$238 million of wood use.
-This exceeds the Performance Measure 2.3 target for 2020/21 and can be attributed to interest in mid-rise and taller mass timber projects growing across the U.S. from the Pacific Northwest to the Eastern Seaboard and as far as Texas.
+For 2021/22, US WoodWorks reported 456 projects converted to wood, resulting in an incremental \$319 million of wood use.
+This exceeds the Performance Measure 2.3 target for 2021/22 and can be partially attributed to the growth of multi-family wood construction and interest in larger light-frame as well as mass timber building construction.